52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

 ### Usage
 Once installed, the service runs automatically in the background:
-1. Place photos in the configured source directory (default: `Photos/PhotosToProcess`)
+1. Place photos in the configured source directory (default: `Photos/Photo Organizer`)
 2. The service automatically processes existing photos
 3. New photos added to the folder are automatically organized
 4. Photos are sorted into year-based folders with consistent naming